swesterfeld/spectmorph/README.md

 ===========

 The VST Plugin is available for Linux and 64-bit Windows, and should work in many different hosts, such as Bitwig, Renoise, Cubase and others.
-In linux hosts that support LV2, using the SpectMorph LV2 plugin is the preferred way of integration.
+For Linux hosts that support LV2, using the SpectMorph LV2 plugin is the preferred way of integration.

 Controlling Morphing with Automation:
 -------------------------------------